繁體中文PortuguêsLinkssearch

 Online enquiry on queuing situations of various services

-Macao and Hong Kong are separated by a short expanse of water.
-Their geographical closeness, together with their distinct historical background, has encouraged strong connections in tourism and commerce.
-Travel between the regions is frequent, whether for leisure, work or education.
-Seeing this, on 11 January 2016, the immigration departments of the two places introduced improved departure clearance measures for residents who lost their entry document.
-If a Hong Kong resident lost his or her entry document during the stay in Macao and does not have alternative document for departure, the information below sets out the assistance available:
+Macao and Hong Kong are separated only by a strip of water.
+Their geographic proximity and distinct historical backgrounds enhance close connection in the tourism and commercial activities of the two places.
+Travel of the residents between Hong Kong and Macao for tourism, work and studies is very frequent.
+Seeing this, on 11 January 2016, the immigration departments of the two places jointly introduced improved departure clearance measures for residents who lose their entry document.
+If a Hong Kong resident loses his or her entry document during the stay in Macao and does not have an alternative document for departure, he or she may seek assistance by following the instructions below:

 1. If only the entry document is lost:

-* Note: If you hold a valid vehicle ticket may proceed directly to the Hong Kong-Zhuhai-Macao Bridge Checkpoint to report the loss and simultaneously complete departure formalities.
-If you have a valid ferry ticket for departure within 3 hours, you may proceed directly to the Outer Harbour Ferry Terminal Checkpoint or the Taipa Ferry Terminal Checkpoint to report the loss and complete departure formalities at the same time.
+* Note: Hong Kong residents holding a valid vehicle ticket may go directly to the Hong Kong-Zhuhai-Macao Bridge Checkpoint for report of the loss of the document as well as for departure clearance.
+Those who are holding a ferry ticket valid for departure within 3 hours may go directly to the Outer Harbour Ferry Terminal Checkpoint or the Taipa Ferry Terminal Checkpoint for report of the loss of the document as well as for departure clearance.

-2. If your other documents or belongings are lost or a criminal incident is involved, such as theft or robbery, etc.:
+2. If other documents and belongings are lost or criminal element is involved (e.g. theft or robbery of the document, etc.):

 II.

-Any further questions about the above information, please visit the section of “Processing of Cases of Loss of Entry Identification Documents for Non-residents”, available on our website or call the Residence and Stay Affairs Department hotline at (853) 2872-5488.
+If there are any questions about the above information, please visit the section of “Processing of Cases of Loss of Entry Documents for Non-residents” on our website or call the Residence and Stay Affairs Department hotline at (853) 2872 5488.

 Best viewed with IE9.0 or above, 1024 X 768 or higher resolution.